-I'm not an expert but have had front differential problems lately on the same 2002 Mountaineer v8 AWD model (mine is the earliest model).
+I am not an expert but have had front differential problems lately on the same 2002 Mountaineer v8 AWD model (mine is the earliest model).
 The first thing I would do is change the two old tires with the exact same brand and model tire right away.
-I have been told these differentials are so sensitive that simply having slight diameter differences can really mess with the diffs.
+I have been told these differentials are so sensitive that simply having slight diameter differences can really mess with the differentials.
 Make sure that circumference of the tires is very close and that may solve the pulling problem.

 Friday, February 28th, 2014 AT 1:27 PM